ikawrakow/ik_llama.cpp/github-data/discussions/15 - Will LQER improve k- and i-quants_.md

 Btw, on [this branch](https://github.com/ikawrakow/ik_llama.cpp/tree/ik/try_svd) there is some exploration of using SVD before or after the quantization.
 I have misused the `quantize-stats` tool to look at how the root-mean-square-error (rmse) behaves as a function of the number of SVD components.
 One can do the SVD before or after quantization.
 Certainly not production quality, AVX2-only vectorization, very simple multi-threading, but still enough to see that SVD does not add any value to LLMs quantization when the quantization works reasonably well.
 I know it works because full SVD reduces rmse to zero.

+> 👤 **compilade** replied on **2024-08-27** at **16:59:19**
+>
+> Thanks!
+>
+> I see that when `SVD_BEFORE` is `false`, the initial output fed into `try_svd` is non-zero, and SVD is [done on the subtraction of input and output](https://github.com/ikawrakow/ik_llama.cpp/blob/63fc8014a25e5192b618e0d8f869f8c507c99793/examples/quantize-stats/quantize-stats.cpp#L317), which means this does look similar to LQER (while also quantizing the low-rank tensor?) if I understand it correctly.
+Still feels like a good proof of concept, even though it doesn't test using SVD both before quantization (to remove low-rank components from the input) *and* after (to then correct both the additional low-rank error and the quantization error) at the same time.
+It's helpful to know that plain LQER is worse than better quantization.
+>
+> I didn't really do any experiment lately towards LQER (and L²QER) because I was busy with other things, but this SVD implementation could likely be eventually useful for control vectors according to <https://github.com/ggerganov/llama.cpp/discussions/8831#discussioncomment-10227359> (cc @ngxson)
+>
+> For L²QER, I think `imatrix` files will probably need to use a less bespoke format, which means I think they could be GGUF files with `general.type` equal to `imatrix` (a bit like LoRA adapters have `general.type` equal to `adapter` since <https://github.com/ggerganov/llama.cpp/pull/8332>).

 ---

 👤 **ikawrakow** commented on **2024-09-11** at **14:31:14**